cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 By receiving this information from our devices, we have confirmed our access.
-If you receive the error `ERROR: not enough values to unpack (expected 2, got 0)` then delete your `~/.ssh/config` file and try the different `cms host config` commands individually, until temp returns all the nodes' temperatures (instead of 0 which indicates missing/offline node or that host cannot connect).
+If you receive the error `ERROR: not enough values to unpack (expected 2, got 0)` then delete the proxy config inside `~/.ssh/config` file (either with nano, Notepad++, or even delete the file with `rm ~/.ssh/config` if you do not have any other important preexisting configs done outside the scope of this project.
+Then, try the different `cms host config` commands individually as shown in section 7.1, until temp returns all the nodes' temperatures (instead of 0 which indicates missing/offline node or that host cannot connect).

 ### 7.3 Setting up keys on each PI worker